GeoModelLab/SWELL/README.md

 NDVI or EVI are modeled daily, combining understory and overstory vegetation signals in a biologically interpretable framework.

-> 📘 Full details and equations are provided in the [Model Description](#model-description) section of this repo.
+> 📘 Full details and equations are provided in the [⚙️ How It Works](#how-it-works) section of this readme.

 ## 🛠️ Installation